Hariprasath36/SQL_Learning/Next_js/advantage.md

 4) Evolution

-it takes care of scaling automatically
+5) it takes care of scaling automatically

 Automatic code splitting that means if need to  navigate any page that page code only loaded not the whole program is loaded

+6) Image Optimization
+Automatically optimize images size

+7) Script Optimization

+8) SEO